skycommand/AdminScripts/README.markdown

 - `Install updates with Dism.exe.ps1`: Scans the current folder for Windows updates that you've downloaded from Microsoft Catalog or WSUS, then invokes `dism.exe` to install them all.
 - `Install updates with MsiExec.exe.ps1`: Scans the current folder and all its subfolders for `.msp` files and invokes Windows Installer to install them all.
 - `Install updates with PowerShell.ps1`: Scans the current folder for Windows updates that you've downloaded from Microsoft Catalog or WSUS, then invokes `Add-WindowsPackage` to install them all.
 There was a time when Microsoft released 1.5 GB worth of updates each month.
 I used to download them once and use this script to install them on several computers at home, thus saving 4.5 GB of download.
 (At work we use WSUS to save bandwidth.)
 Before you ask, no, the Delivery Optimization service does not reduce bandwidth consumption for you; it reduces bandwidth consumption for Microsoft's servers.
 It depends on a centralized peer coordination server on the Internet.
+- `Install updates with Wusa.exe.ps1`: Scans the current folder and all its subfolders for `.msu` files and invokes Windows Update Standalone Installer to install them all.

 [Defender fail]: https://www.reddit.com/r/WindowsHelp/comments/15j17ga/windows_defender_quarantined_an_iso_removed_it/